10 Easy Ways to Make a First-Time Dad Feel Involved

-Make sure the announcement is about both of you.
 It’s not like you weren’t planning on including him in announcing your pregnancy, but if you’re the one deciding how to do it, and he’s barely mentioned, he won’t be into it.
-So Skype together with him when you break the news to your parents, tag him on Facebook when you share it with cyberspace, or schedule a photo shoot of you two together for a printed “We’re expecting!” card.
+So have him with you on Facetime when you break the news to your parents, tag him in your post when you make it Facebook-official, or schedule a photo shoot of you two together for a printed “We’re expecting!” card.

-Register together.
 Make sure you’re a baby registry team—and don’t act like a control freak!
 While there are some big, important purchases that you may have strong opinions about (the crib, car seat and stroller come to mind), there are some registry items that are really no biggie.
 For example, say he wants some baby mittens you don’t think are cute (and you may never need), but what’s the harm in letting him put them on the list?
 Register for them regardless, so he doesn’t feel like his wants are always getting shot down.

-Avoid hovering.
 We know you’re cringing every time your guy holds, feeds, burps or bathes baby differently than you would.
 But as long as he’s not doing anything that could be dangerous, keep quiet.
 He won’t ever get the chance to figure out how he’s comfortable caring for baby if you never give him the chance to try things out.
 Congratulate and help him along—don’t coach.

-Give him some of the fun duties.
-We know there are certain things you loathe doing (like changing the 4 a.m. diaper) but resist the urge to stick him with every single one of them.
-Instead, give him a fun activity, like singing baby a lullaby or giving her a bath.
+We know there are certain things you loathe doing (like changing the 4 a.m. diaper), but resist the urge to stick him with every single one of them.
+Instead, give him a fun activity, like singing baby a lullaby or giving baby a bath.
 These aren’t just things he’ll enjoy doing, they’re things that will help him and baby bond.

-Get a manicure.
 This is a win-win—you’ll be treating yourself, and he’ll get time alone with baby, without deferring to you on the tough stuff.
 You’ll come back feeling refreshed (with gorgeous nails, to boot!), and he’ll be one step closer to feeling more confident in this daddy thing.